The bug report

 Without agentmako, the agent's first ten moves look like:

-$ rg -n "manager onboarding" .
+$ rg -n "authorization failed" .

-$ rg -n "/api/manager" app/
+$ rg -n "/api/example" app/

-$ ls app/api/manager
+$ ls app/api/example

-$ cat app/api/manager/onboarding/route.ts
+$ cat app/api/example/route.ts

 $ rg -n "role" lib/auth/